Anirudh8841/CAD_VSC/README.md

 	* As of version 1.0, implementation supports family of convex polyhedrals
 	* Save and load from a file
 	* Tranform between different views
-	* Oblique 3D to isometric
+	* Oblique 3D to isometric and back
-	* Isometric to orthographic views
+	* Isometric to orthographic views and backs

 ## Installation
  ### From source code (probably using these tools):